tahsintabassum-bd/tahsin.tabassum/README.md

 # Hi!
 I am Sultan!
-I am a Ph.D. student at **The Pennsylvania State University**, currently serving as a Graduate Teaching Student in the Computer Science and Engineering department, and looking for PhD supervisor.
+I am a Ph.D. student at **The Pennsylvania State University**, currently working as a Research Assistant in the Center for Advanced Electronics Through Machine Learning.

 As a graduate researcher, I would like to utilize and advance my prior knowledge of signal processing techniques and applied machine learning algorithms.
 I would also love to collaborate with researchers in order to improve my skills in multi-disciplinary domains to contribute to the field of science.

 ## Education
-- Ph.D., Computer Science & Engineering | The Pennsylvania State University (_Spring'24 - Present_)
 - B.Sc., Electrical & Electronic Engineering | Bangladesh University of Engineering and Technology (_Spring’17 ‑ Spring’22_)

 ## Work Experience